 Academic Support Coaching

 The coaches are here to help and answer all types of academic questions.
-This includes time management, notetaking, reading, listening to long lectures, group work, presentations, preparing for your exam, etc. An appointment is free and easy.
+This includes time management, notetaking, reading, listening to long lectures, group work, presentations, preparing for your exam, etc. Dan Hutt is the coach in our office who specializes in international student support; however, any coach can meet with any student.
+An appointment is free and easy.

 You can meet once or many times throughout the semester.